t4kaha00/Company-Project-2-Cajo/README.md

 3) dropdown value gain issues.
 The colour of the image used created an issue. image cropping issues still, not giving the desired output.

-4) resize function intro (2 hours)
+4) resize function intro (2 hours),
-   implementation of resize method (3 hours) selected value from option getting issues (2 hours) grayscale image function (2 hours) resolving black and wsite image confusion (3 hours)
+   implementation of resize method (3 hours) , selected value from option getting issues (2 hours), grayscale image function (2 hours), resolving black and wsite image confusion (3 hours)

 # Week 8: 04.03.2017 - 10.03.2017